Ren-deRing/ASFM/README.md

 Powerful automatic Minecraft server generator based on Java.
 ㅤ

-We decided to turn it into a team.
-This repository is no longer maintained, see https://github.com/Ren-deRing/MCSB for subsequent versions.
-ㅤ
 # ⚠ WARNING!
 ASFM is currently in beta and is not working yet.
 ㅤ